simondilhas/qto_buccaneer/README.md

 - Calculate project-wide metrics based on your definitions
 - Calculate metrics per room or space
+- Benchmark different projects
 - Export results to Excel and other report formats
-- Define metric logic using a YAML config file, instead of having to deal with code
+- Define metric logic using a userfriendly YAML config file, instead of having to deal with code or clicking in projecsoftware tools
 - Enrich and clean up IFC files—friendlier than raw ifcopenshell

 ## 🧭 Designed for IFC optimized for abstractBIM IFC Data